 Welcome to these lost songs of the 60s on the acoustic section.
 Below are several great songs you won't find covered anywhere else as many of these classics came from customers of mine.

-Some classics from Chubby Checker, Dion and Norman Greenbaum.
+Some classics from Chubby Checker, Gene Pitney and Norman Greenbaum.
 Some of these groups and others have left us with some groovy one hit wonders.
 Help yourself to the sample video, several demos and free chord sheets.
 Enjoy!

 Jump menu to quickly access the artists on this page.